top of page

 • The opinions of pupils are listened to in an age-appropriate manner.

-• The individual needs of pupils are planned for, for example, through an adapted curriculum, Provision Plans and interventions.
+• Pupils' individual needs are planned for, for example, through an adapted curriculum, Provision Plans, and interventions.

-• Our pupils have access to a broad and rich curriculum, which includes indoor and outdoor learning, trips and workshops.
+• Our pupils have access to a broad and rich curriculum that includes indoor and outdoor learning, trips, and workshops.

-• We take appropriate action is taken to build pupils’ knowledge, self-confidence and self esteem.
+• We take appropriate action to build pupils’ knowledge, self-confidence and self-esteem.

 • Pupils are encouraged, through everyday learning, to make good choices.